Skip to main contentSkip to navigation

 Is my Crucial NVMe P-series drive recoverable?

 Yes, in most cases.
 The P2 and P3 are DRAM-less NVMe drives that use Host Memory Buffer (HMB) technology, borrowing system RAM to cache the FTL.
 A system crash can corrupt this FTL, leaving the drive unrecognized.
 The P5 Plus uses a Micron proprietary controller with onboard DRAM, which is more resilient but still fails from firmware corruption or power events.
 NVMe recovery ranges from $200 to $1,200–$2,500.
-All modern NVMe SSDs use hardware encryption, so recovery requires reviving the original controller to preserve the encryption keys.
+For hardware-encrypted models (P5 Plus, T500, T700), the media encryption key is bound to the controller's secure boundary and wrapped by a hardware-unique root key; recovery requires reviving the original controller to unwrap that key in-silicon.

 Does a power surge kill a Crucial SSD permanently?